 - The Group's level of gearing.
 The Group has a maximum limit of 100 per cent of Net Asset Value in aggregate (calculated at the time of draw down under any facility that the Company has entered into) as detailed in the Company's prospectuses dated 18 December 2015, 25 May 2017 and 21 December 2018 (the "Prospectus"); - The Group's investment policy which determines the diversity of the Group's portfolio.
-The Board sets limits and restrictions with the aim of reducing risk and maximising returns; - The appointment, amendment or removal of the Group's third-party service providers; - An effective system of oversight over the Group's risk management and corporate governance; and - Premium/discount control mechanism.
-The Board compares the Group's share price against its then prevailing Net Asset Value.
+The Board sets limits and restrictions with the aim of reducing risk and maximising returns; - The appointment, amendment or removal of the Group's third-party service providers; - An effective system of oversight over the Group's risk management and corporate governance; and - Premium/discount control mechanism, such as share buyback programmes.